 No matter how much a person knows, adding an additional person will expand a team’s knowledge base.

-A 1-2-3 approach is reflective of a “People-First” culture, and a “People-First” culture places a premium on teamwork.
+A 1-2-3 approach reflects a “People-First” culture, and a “People-First” culture places a premium on teamwork.

-Highly knowledgeable specialists (e.g. from the front-line) can provide invaluable information during decision-making process.
+Highly knowledgeable specialists (e.g. from the front line) can provide invaluable information during the decision-making process.

 When people’s thoughts and ideas are solicited, they are more likely to see themselves as full-fledged members of the team.